 This post may contain affiliate links.
 Please read my disclosure statement for more information.

-Fun Facts about Ruby Falls
+Fun Facts about the Caves & Caverns of Ruby Falls

 - In 1928 Chemist and Cave enthusiast, Leo Lambert, discovered Ruby Falls and its connecting caverns while trying to drill a new opening into the Lookout Mountain Cave on Lookout Mountain.